Rajat5991/NAND_FLASH/README.md

 <img width="626" alt="image" src="https://github.com/Rajat5991/NAND_FLASH-For-In-Memory-Computing/assets/154459536/819ac0e7-60c1-4414-89da-96a2fcbddf76">

 Although the analog MAC operation is feasible in NAND flash, there are mainly two challenges that restrict the usage of the current-sum method on NAND flash.
-First, off-the-shelf NAND FLash doesnot have in-built ADC.
+First, off-the-shelf NAND FLash doesnot have in-built ADC for each string.
 Second, implementing the ADC requires a large area compared to the bit-line pitch.
 Therefore, it is essential to develop a new NAND Flash specifically designed for Deep Neural Network (DNN) applications.